Fragile minor-monotone parameters under random edge perturbation: Sharpness of the results

-To show that Examples~\ref{example1}--\ref{example4} give best possible bounds for genus, treewidth, treedepth, and Hadwiger number for many cases, we need the following two lemmas.
-(We omit the proof of the first lemma.) \begin{LEM} Let $G$ be a graph and $V_1 , \dots , V_t \subseteq V(G)$ be disjoint subsets such that \begin{itemize} \item $G[V_i]$ is a tree for each $i\in [t]$, and \item there is at most one edge between $V_i$ and $V_j$ for all $i\neq j \in [t]$. \end{itemize} Let $G^*$ be the graph obtained from $G$ by contracting each $V_i$ to a vertex.
+In this section, we will show that the results are best possible.
+To this end, we need the following two lemmas, the first of which is straightforward. \begin{LEM} Let $G$ be a graph, and let $V_1 , \dots , V_t \subseteq V(G)$ be disjoint subsets such that \begin{itemize} \item $G[V_i]$ is a tree for each $i\in [t]$; \item there is at most one edge between $V_i$ and $V_j$ for every pair of distinct $i,j \in [t]$, \end{itemize} and let $G^*$ denote the graph obtained from $G$ by contracting each $V_i$ to a vertex.
 If $G^*$ is a forest, then so is~$G$. \end{LEM}